kamilmazurek/spring-beans-explained/README.md

 A basic building block of this mechanism is the `@Component` annotation, which serves as a generic stereotype for any Spring-managed component.
 Spring also provides specialized annotations built on top of `@Component`.
 These help organize classes by their responsibilities, making the application structure clearer and easier to maintain.

-The following example from the `pl.kamilmazurek.example.order` package demonstrates how beans of different types, defined with multiple stereotypes, work together in practice.
+The following example from the `pl.kamilmazurek.example.beans.order` package demonstrates how beans of different types, defined with multiple stereotypes, work together in practice.

 ### @Component